benny-dreamly/mow/worlds/v6/docs/setup_en.md

 # Joining a MultiWorld Game

-To join an MultiworldGG Multiworld game, you must set the game's launch options.
+To join a MultiworldGG Multiworld game, you must set the game's launch options.
 The two mandatory launch options are:
   `-v6ap_name slotName`
   `-v6ap_ip server:port`